mg7237/standards/docs/docs/svelte/svelte-tutorial.md

 > A very interesting thing about Svelte is, they made a great `interactive programming tutorial` which covers all the features of Svelte.
 You don't need to do any `Online Courses` to learn Svelte.
 It is all in their webiste.
 Easy to learn.

 ?> Interactive Programming is the best way to learn Programming.<br>
-I hope one day you will build such thing for Saarthi Pedagogy.
+I hope one day you will build such thing for Groupla.

 ---